 On May 3, 2022, the Company entered into a promissory note with the Sponsor pursuant to which the Sponsor agreed to loan the Company up to an aggregate amount of \$1,050,000 which the Company drew down in full on May 5, 2022.
 This note is non-interest bearing and is due on the earlier of the day by which the Company must complete a Business Combination, and the effective date of a Business Combination.
-The outstanding balance under this loan amounted to \$1,050,000 as of March 31, 2023 and December 31, 2022.
+The outstanding balance under this loan amounted to \$1,050,000 as of June 30, 2023 and December 31, 2022.
 Management determined that there was an embedded conversion feature related to the note that would require bifurcation and be classified as a liability.
-However, based on a third-party valuation, the amount was determined to be de minimis.
+However, as of June 30, 2023 and December 31, 2022, the amount was determined to be de minimis.